You can also check our YouTube channel for the popular FAQs.

 A: Level 2 operates at 220v and is not only more efficient than level 1, but much faster.
 Most EVs are equipped with one of the following sizes: 3.3kW, 3.6kW, 6.6kW, 7.2kW, 10kW.

-A: Level 3 refers to DC (Direct Current) fast charging.
+A: DC (Direct Current) fast charging.
 This is done using a stand alone roadside charger.
-This type of charger bypasses the level 1/2 onboard charger and sends DC power straight into the EV battery.
-These chargers are commonly equipped with 2 connectors, a CHAdeMO (used by Nissan, Kia and Mitsubishi) and an SAE Combo connector (used by VW, GM, BMW, Ford and Hyundai).
+This type of charger bypasses the level 1/2 onboard charger and sends DC power straight into your EV battery.
+These chargers are commonly equipped with one of three types of connectors: a CHAdeMO (used by Nissan, Kia and Mitsubishi) and an SAE Combo connector (used by VW, GM, BMW, Ford and Hyundai), and Tesla UPC (universal power connector)

 Q: How much does it cost to charge an EV?